 Fire teams can also benefit from having a dedicated space within their organization to develop and implement their own remote sensing tools.
 This can include office space, adequate hardware and software and trained staff with access to up-to-date literature.

-There are many different tools that can be used to monitor and assess fires with remote sensing, including radar, laser scanning, LiDAR and thermal imagery.
-Depending on the needs of the fire management team, these tools can be combined with data derived from other remote sensing applications such as aerial photos or GPS.
+Fire managers use many different tools to monitor and assess fires through remote sensing, including radar, laser scanning, LiDAR, and thermal imagery.
+Depending on the needs of the fire management team, they also combine these tools with data from other remote sensing applications such as aerial photos or GPS.

 On the other hand, Margherita is optimistic that, utilizing the remote sensing techniques and platforms to expand the preventative work and manage forest fires is extremely valuable for any organization looking to limit the damage of wildfires.